Pureblueessentialsorg/pureblueessentials.com.au/content/shop/hamper01/index.md

 height: 40
 width: 20
 ---
 A beautiful collection of handcrafted items for a special person.
-Bundled up into a natural drawstring bag.
+Bundled up into a large natural drawstring bag.
 Seven eco-friendly items that will help to keep you and your home healthy and relaxed.

 **C﻿ontains:**

-* 5﻿00mg bath soak with cedar and frankincense essentials oils
+* 5﻿00g bath soak with cedar and frankincense essentials oils
 * H﻿eadache Help essential oil blend- 10mls
 * W﻿ound Care essential oil blend - 30mls
 * B﻿anksia pod essential oil diffuser